AlphaMC0/Universal-Protection-Agency-Data/README.md

 - Inventor           : Dr.S , Dr.SP
 - Date of Completion : 5/5/2040
 - Reason of Creation : Protection of Humanity
 - The Lazer Door is powered by a Mithril Reactor developed by Dr.S himself.
 Dr.SP perfected the design of the Lazer Door to remove any weaknesses.
-Dr.S sourced the materials for the Lazer Door from the planet Mars
+The materials for the lazer door are sourced from mars.(Further
+  Information have been lost)